pivotal-cf/pivotal-ui/README.md

    look at the [Dr. Frankenstyle docs](http://github.com/pivotal-cf/dr-frankenstyle) for how to make this step part of your task workflow.

+# Special instructions for Rails users

+Coming soon!

-# Legacy - Using PivotalUI on your project
+# Legacy - Using Pivotal UI on your project

 If you really don't want to use NPM, you can use our compiled PUI monolith.
 Be warned, you will have to manage updates and dependencies yourself.